What can I expect from my visit?

 - Protecting our birds – On 11th November 2020 the Government’s Animal & Plant Health Agency (APHA) declared an Avian Influenza Protection Zone throughout England, Scotland & Wales.
 This means that added Biosecurity measures should be taken to protect our birds at Paradise Park.
 As a safety measure to protect our 1,200 birds at the Park, there will be a shallow foot bath that we will ask you to use as you enter the Park.
 The footbath contains a ministry approved disinfectant that is effective against over 500 strains of virus and bacteria, including Avian Influenza.

-- Both the JungleBarn Indoor Play Centre and outdoor Paradise Island play area are now open.
+- The JungleBarn Indoor Play Centre is now closed until further notice but the outdoor Paradise Island play area are now open.

 - The otters and penguins feeding happen twice a day so you may well be lucky enough to be nearby when these animals are fed by the keepers.